Vivek-Surendran126/PYTHON-/README.md

 AGE VS SALARY CORRELATION
 A positive correlation might indicate that salary grows with experience and tenure If the correlation is weak, it could suggest standardized pay scales or non-traditional compensation structures.

+Analysis Process: The dataset was explored by preprocessing inconsistent values, such as replacing the "height" column with random integers in the range of 150–180 for uniformity.
+Key analysis steps included determining employee distribution across teams and positions, identifying predominant age groups, assessing salary expenditures, and analyzing correlations

+Analysis Process: The dataset was explored by preprocessing inconsistent values, such as replacing the "height" column with random integers in the range of 150–180 for uniformity.
+Key analysis steps included determining employee distribution across teams and positions, identifying predominant age groups, assessing salary expenditures, and analyzing correlations